as site of study, living & becoming (a bio is always in the making and unmaking) something of what I am made of.

 “The most important thing is showing up.
 Showing up and learning how to live by and with others, learning how to reinvent ourselves in this increasing wasteland.
 That’s the good life.”
 Joy James.

-I practice as psychotherapist, supervisor, educator & facilitator.
+I practice as psychotherapist, supervisor, educator & facilitator, disruptor and accomplice.

-I am also always a student, engaged in psycho/social study and practice drawing from a range of traditions and critical viewpoints (the ground).
+I am also always a student, engaged in psycho/social study and practice drawing from a range of traditions and critical viewpoints also known as the ground (or turf).

 The ground is informed by: